 In 2004 Noel Coleiro obtained bronze medal in his respective category in the Welsh Silver Dragon tournament.
 That same year, the female side of this sport received a boost when RodienneMifsud received the bronze medal in the Commonwealth Championships.

 Sadly,by the end of 2004 the Malta Weightlifting Federation received a blow when its founder, the President Mr. Charles Mifsud passed away.
 Mr. Mifsud will always be remembered for his exceptional contribution to this sport.
 Luckily the fruit of his labour still flourishes today and is still progressing and continuing to bring success to this sport.

 In 2006 Lindsay Borg qualified to represent Malta in the Commonwealth Games in Sidney Australia, achieving good result of 4th place.
 Also same year Kevin Cassar established new records in the European Small Nations Tournament held in Cyprus in the 85kg category with 120kg Snatch, 146kg Clean & Jerk and a total of 266kg.

 In 2011 Rodmar Pulis obtained bronze medal in Juniors and Silver medal in Youths in the 77kg category in the Commonwealth Championships in Cape Town.

 2013 a successful year for Rodmar Pulis when he qualified to represent Malta in the Mediterranean Games in Mersin.

 2013 another milestone for Malta weightlifting when Rodmar Pulis qualify to represent Malta in the Universiade Games in Kazan.

-In 2013 Nicole Gatt obtained bronze medal in Youths in the 53 kg category in the Commonwealth Championships in Penang.
+In 2013 Nicole Gatt obtained bronze medal in the 53 kg category youths in the Commonwealth Championships in Penang, Malaysia.